yocksers/EmbyIcons/README.md

 ## Features

+- Show avilable audio and subtitle langguages on movie and tv show posters (Please read the troubleshooting on TV shows)
 - Supports detection of external subtitle files (`.srt`).
 - Overlays language icons on posters with user-configurable size and alignment.
 - Restricts icon overlay to selected libraries by name.